docker/cli/docs/reference/dockerd.md

 ##### On Linux

 The default location of the configuration file on Linux is `/etc/docker/daemon.json`.
+If the file does not exist, you need to create it first.
 Use the `--config-file` flag to specify a non-default location.

 The following is a full example of the allowed configuration options on Linux: